funkyfuture/inxs/docs/usage.rst

 A transformation is set up by instantiating a :class:`inxs.Transformation` (line 1) with a series of :term:`transformation steps` (lines 2-6) and two :term:`configuration` values (line 7).

-The first step in line 2 uses :func:`inxs.lib.set_elementmaker` to put an ElementMaker_ instance into the :term:`context` namespace.
+The first step in line 2 uses :func:`inxs.lib.init_elementmaker` to put an ElementMaker_ instance into the :term:`context` namespace.
 In this case its name will be the default ``e``, the ``namespace`` argument is passed to its initialization.